Rapptz/discord.py/docs/ext/commands/cogs.rst

 Special Methods
 -----------------

-As cogs get more complicated and have more commands, there comes a point where we want to customise the behaviour of the entire cog or bot.
+As cogs increase in size and complexity, there comes a point where you may want to customise the behaviour of the entire cog or bot.

-They are as follows:
+Availible methods are as follows (follow the link for greater detail).

 - :meth:`.Cog.cog_unload`
 - :meth:`.Cog.cog_check`